Opinion piece by Kyle Smith

 Yet the difference between today’s price and the peak of Bitcoin’s value is that the value hasn’t been a sharp rise like you see at the early stages in the graph.
 It’s been on a very stable incline for some time.
 Yet, indications are that the presence of the coronavirus has led to a fairly substantial increase in its value, confirming my idea that it will be in higher demand as isolation measures are put into place around the world.
-The value of Bitcoin has risen from $6,666 on 2 April to $7,099 on 6 April.
+The value of Bitcoin rose from $8,778.47 a year ago to $46,990.28 at the time of writing – and other cryptocurrencies havies yielded similar or even better results.
 But this is not some kind of novelty, fear driven development.
 It’s based on some slow, yet significant, developments that have occurred over the last two years or so.
 Regulators and businesses have been engaged in the major debate over the appropriate uses for cryptocurrencies and whether it is an asset or a currency (the classification which has had a profound effect on how it is taxed – see below).

 For example, the ICOs (Initial Coin Offerings) that dominated the cryptocurrency space back in the 2017 bubble, which led to a huge amount of scams that effectively robbed people of their investments with little or no repercussions due to the unregulated nature of the market, are now going to be far more strictly monitored due to the requirements in many jurisdictions for new token issuances to partner with a bank for compliance checks, such as anti-money laundering (AML) and Know Your Customer (KYC), which verifies the identity, suitability, and communication to consumers of risks involved with potential investments.